 - Be sensible, quiet and polite.

 - Move in a calm and orderly manner.

 - Keep in their group and do as their leader asks them.

 Parents have a crucial role in understanding and supporting our policy and procedures.
-All aspects of this policy applies not only to children and staff but also to parents and others in school at all times when they are on school premises.
+All aspects of this policy apply not only to children and staff but also to parents and others in school at all times when they are on school premises.

-We use the “Good to be Green” Behaviour system, where all children start the day on a green card.
+We use the “Good to be Green” behaviour system, where all children start the day on a green card.

-- A yellow card will be issued to a pupil for poor Behaviour – this could include rudeness, disruption, being unkind to another pupil, being rude to a member of staff.
+- A yellow card will be issued to a pupil for poor behaviour – this could include rudeness, disruption, being unkind to another pupil, being rude to a member of staff.
 Whilst we will always seek to give a verbal warning before issuing a yellow card, if a child has deliberately acted against school rules, or against our school values, the card may be issued without a warning.

 - Continued wrong choices will then warrant a red card and the pupil will be sent to the Headteacher and the parents will be informed.
 Whilst a red card will normally only be issued following a yellow card, in serious cases of behaviour such as violence towards another pupil or a member of staff, a red card may be issued immediately.